Course objectives and description

 Organisation:

-The course include twelve classes (two per week), each two-hours long, over a period of six weeks.
-A large part of each class will be devoted to practical coding ecercices.
+The course will include eleven classes (two or three per week), each two-hours long, over a period of five weeks, in May-June 2026.
+A large part of each class will be devoted to practical coding exercises.
+A few hours of homework per week are further needed.

 Assessment